A complex sequence is a list of complex numbers. It converges to a limit if as .

 Connection to series and the complex derivative

-Convergence of complex sequences is the foundation for power series, Taylor series, and Laurent series in complex analysis.
-The Complex derivative is itself a limit — the limit of a difference quotient as in the plane, which is a sequential-limit statement requiring the same value along every direction of approach.
+Convergence of complex sequences underlies power series, Taylor series, and Laurent series.
+The Complex derivative is itself a limit, the limit of a difference quotient as in the plane, which is a sequential-limit statement requiring the same value along every direction of approach.
 That “every direction” condition is what makes complex differentiability much more restrictive than real differentiability.

 A diagnostic limit that fails

 The function has no limit at .
 Approach along the positive real axis (): .
 Approach along the positive imaginary axis (): .
 Different directional limits, so does not exist.
-This kind of “approach-dependent” failure is the engine of why , , fail the complex derivative test.
+The same approach-dependent failure is why , , flunk the complex-derivative test.